MrKumaran/Holiday-Finder/README.md

 # Holiday Finder

   - This App list all of the Holiday for selected year & country
-  - It also consist of Filter mechanism to filter based on Holiday type
+  - It also consist of Filter mechanism to filter based on Holiday type, Day, Month or combination of all

 ## Planned updates
   - ~Adding more Filter options based on~